 Summer Concerts in San Diego

 There’s still plenty of time left to enjoy one of the free summer concerts around San Diego.
 In Point Loma, we still have two more concerts left this summer.
 Make sure to grab your favorite picnic blanket, chairs, a picnic, and your whole family for this free and fun summer tradition.
-Click on the links below to see more information about some of the other summer concerts around San Diego.

 Enjoy San Diego’s Local Attractions